axelerant/platformsh-deploy-action/README.md

 A token to access platform.sh API.
 See instructions on [platform.sh docs](https://docs.platform.sh/development/cli/api-tokens.html).

-### `ssh-private-key`
+### `ssh-private-key` (optional)

-Apart from the token, the action also needs a private key to use to be able to push via git (the CLI uses git internally).
+The platform.sh CLI generates a temporary certificate for use for deployment.
+However, you may still choose to provide a private key that lets you push via git.
 Create a specialized key used _only_ for deployment and use Github secrets to keep your key safe.

 ### `php-version`